 Eating Fish And Crabs Caught In New Jersey Waters

 Fishing provides enjoyable and relaxing recreation.
 Fish are an excellent source of protein and other nutrients and play a role in maintaining a healthy, well-balanced diet.
 Many anglers enjoy cooking and eating their own catch.
 However, elevated levels of potentially harmful chemical contaminants such as dioxin, polychlorinated biphenyls (PCBs), pesticides and mercury have been found in certain fish and crabs in some New Jersey waters.
 Fish consumption advisories have been adopted to guide citizens on safe consumption practices.

 To reduce exposure to harmful chemical contaminants when preparing and eating the fish species taken from the identified waters, it is essential to follow the guidelines provided.
 The DEP encourages you to consult the Fish Smart-Eat Smart Fish Advisory Guide or www.FishSmartEatSmartNJ.org when making decisions about eating recreationally caught fish and crabs.

-The fish consumption advisories and Fish Smart-Eat Smart website are updated periodically and are available online or from the Division of Science, Research and Environmental Health at (609) 984-6070 and through the Department of Health at (609) 826-4935.
+The fish consumption advisories and Fish Smart-Eat Smart website are updated periodically and are available online or from the Office of Science at (609) 984-6070 and through the Division of Health and Senior Services at (609) 826-4935.

 Check online for fish consumption advisories on the local water body in which you fish!
 Go to www.FishSmartEatSmartNJ.org